eloquent/phony/doc/index.md

 echo $mock->b;   // outputs 'B is for banana.'
 ```

-To override the default treatment of values, or to define static methods or
-properties, keywords can be added to the keys of the definition value:
+Extra information can be added to the keys of the definition value for cases
+where it's desirable to:

+- Override the default treatment of values
+- Define static methods or properties
+- Define class constants
+- Define typed properties

 ```php
 $handle = partialMock(